twosixlabs/armory/README.md

 Our evaluations are created so that attacks and defenses may be interchanged.
-To do this we standardize all attacks and defenses as subclasses of their respective implementations in the [adversarial-robustness-toolbox](https://github.com/IBM/adversarial-robustness-toolbox)
+To do this we standardize all attacks and defenses as subclasses of their respective implementations in IBM's [adversarial-robustness-toolbox](https://github.com/IBM/adversarial-robustness-toolbox)

 # Installation & Configuration